Free shipping on orders over $99

 What is WHO GMP Certified Medicine?

-The WHO GMP certification system was developed to provide a unified quality standard for pharmaceutical manufacturing globally, particularly important for countries without robust regulatory infrastructure.
-The certification ensures that regardless of where a medicine is manufactured, it meets internationally recognized quality benchmarks that protect patient health and safety.
+The WHO GMP certification system was developed to provide a unified quality standard for pharmaceutical manufacturing globally, particularly important for countries without strong regulatory infrastructure.
+The certification helps that regardless of where a medicine is manufactured, it meets internationally recognized quality benchmarks that protect patient health and safety.

 For patients in developed markets like the USA, UK, Australia, and Canada, WHO GMP certification provides an additional layer of assurance when purchasing generic medications manufactured in countries like India, which produces approximately 20% of global generic drug supply.
 Many reputable manufacturers in these regions hold both local regulatory approvals (such as FDA approval in the United States) and WHO GMP certification, demonstrating their commitment to international quality standards.